 - The Tow Lot remains open, but with revised hours.
 Face masks are required.

 - Parking Services In-person violations bureaus on Teutonia, James Lovell, and Chase are open for permits and payments.
-Face masks are required.
+Face masks or face coverings are required.
 Customers can also pay with a mailed check, online, or by phone (414) 344-0840 .

 - Construction projects programmed and under contract for the 2020 season are proceeding.